 The national forest estate consists of an area of about 90 000 km2 over half of which is zoned as permanent production forest.
 Only 5000 km2 of the production forest designated for conversion remains attesting to the rapid expansion of estate crops in the Province.
 23 000 km2 are zoned for protection and a further 14,500 km2 for conservation purposes within a network of national parks, nature reserves and wildlife reserves.
 The estimated carbon stock remaining in these forests is 1,600 Giga Tons CO2e, over half of which is sequestered in the Production Forest.
 Future carbon dioxide emissions will likely be as a result of burning of converted peat soils and forest degradation.

-West Kalimantan has been a member of the GCF since its foundation and has convened a REDD Working Group under the authority of the Governor.
 At this stage the Province has not enacted any specific legislation to facilitate REDD and other climate change programs but is proceeding in line with national legislation and policy related to reducing carbon emissions.
 The Province hosts several REDD projects including village level carbon pool assessments in the Districts of Ketapang and Kapuas Hulu, Ecosystem restoration over 90 000 ha in the Putri River and Lake Siawan Belidak in collaboration with FFI.
 There is also an FFI/Macquarie Bank REDD project and a demonstration activity supported by the German Government (Kfw-FORCLIM).
 USAID has also recently begun activities through their IFAD program in Ketapang.
 As elsewhere in the member provinces there is still to be developed a close working and learning collaboration between the provincial government and these REDD projects.

 More information can be found on the GCF Impact Platform.